 Cigarette fans are dwindling.
 Many people have known and loved someone who has become very sick or died from their habit.
 While it would be nice to see all smokers decide to quit, that's unrealistic.

 It's clearly a tough habit to break, so the best option is to accept the people without embracing their smoking.
 However, they should still show respect by not forcing others to breathe their secondhand smoke.

 Before you whip out a pack of cigarettes and lighter, find out what the laws are about smoking at that location.
 If you light up before asking, there's a good chance you'll be asked to snuff it out or perhaps even leave the establishment.

-Even if it is legal to smoke, ask those around you if they mind.
+Even if it is legal to smoke, ask those around you if they mind or if they have a health issue that could be made worse by having to inhale the smoke from your cigarette.
 It has become socially acceptable for nonsmokers to tell you they don't want to breathe your secondhand smoke.
-Some people will tell you they're fine with it, even if they aren't, so pay close attention to their tone and body language.
-If they grimace or hesitate, they're probably just trying to be polite.

 Being Asked to Stop After the Fact